 If you are a car enthusiast, as I am, Ferrari World is a must-see.
 Along with a showcase of the company’s most extravagant offerings (different versions of La Ferrari, for example), you get the opportunity to experience several amusement theme areas that provide both a history of the famous marque and current production techniques.
 There are also the various rides included in the admission.
 They have three grades of admission to the park, Bronze, Silver and Gold.
 Essentially, the bronze will grant access to all rides, but the Silver and Gold provide Fast Passes for front-of-the-line access to the rides (3 for Silver and unlimited for Gold) as well as some additional privileges.
 Basic Bronze entry fee is US$68 with Silver at US$95 and Gold at US$142.
 At the time I was there (end of January) it was not very busy and the line-ups for the rides were not excessive, although with the limited availability of seats on the rides, it still took a long time to get to the attraction.
 If you plan to take multiple rides all day, buy the Gold pass and go to the front of the line each time.
 If it is really busy, better to get the Silver pass to access the most popular rides at least once.

-Beneath its gigantic, iconic red roof it houses numerous high-adrenaline rides including the spectacular new Flying Aces ride, featuring the highest rollercoaster loop in the world and the world’s fastest rollercoaster, Formula Rossa, with a top speed of 250 kph in 4.9 seconds.
+Beneath its gigantic, iconic red roof it houses numerous high-adrenaline rides including the spectacular new Flying Aces ride, featuring the highest rollercoaster loop in the world and the world’s fastest rollercoaster, Formula Rossa, with a top speed of 250 kph reached in just in 4.9 seconds.
 The park also features numerous Italian restaurants, state-of-the-art simulators, electric-powered go-karts, live shows and an inspiring treasure of racing memorabilia!

 Dubai has been compared to many other of the world’s large cities, but it really stands on its own.
 It lacks the deep cultural background of cities like London, Paris or New York, where one can more freely express themselves in public.
 Dubai also lacks the entertainment venues the other cities offer.
 However, when it comes to shear extremes, then Dubai is your city as it boasts the tallest, largest, and fastest in many categories.